All Episodes

 Right on, right on.

-Limits on executive power types think this is just bad, and you you should not be applauding that, folks.
+Limits on executive power types think this is just bad, and you should not be applauding that, folks.

 It's a mistake, and you should not fall for it.

-The problem with this is that all of these Republican critics have no problem shackling Republicans and telling them what they can't do.
+See, the problem with this is that all of these Republican critics have no problem shackling Republicans and telling them what they can't do.

-No, you know why?
+You know why?

-No, they accuse us of shutting down the government.
+They accuse us of shutting down the government.

-Oh no, that's the worst that could happen.
+Oh, no, that's the worst that could happen.

-Mitch McConnell and the gang are paranoid that something's gonna happen, the government's gonna shut down, they're gonna get blamed for it.
+You know, even now, Mitch McConnell and the gang are paranoid that something's going to happen, the government's going to shut down.

 Even in the midst of all of this, that is what one of their primary worries is right now.

-But Obama ran around ordering Boeing to do this, granting money to Sylander, bankrupting all these green countries.
+But Obama ran around ordering Boeing to do this, granting money to Salinder, bankrupting all these green countries, a simple money laundering scheme.

 Nobody said a word.